Marcel Aymé: Work

 One of Aymé's most famous short stories is Le passe-muraille or "The Walker-Through-Walls".
 At the age of 42, Dutilleul suddenly discovers that he has "the remarkable gift of being able to pass through walls with perfect ease".
 What begins as a novelty that gives him pleasure ends up pushing Dutilleul toward ever more sinister pursuits.

 Legacy

-Visitors to Paris can see a monument in his honor at Place Marcel-Aymé, in the Montmartre Quarter.
-The statue is based upon his short story "Le passe-muraille" ("The Walker through Walls").
+Visitors to Paris can see a monument in his honour at Place Marcel-Aymé, in the Montmartre Quarter.
+The statue is based on his short story "Le passe-muraille" ("The Walker through Walls").